 The beauty of this book is it always goes with me.

-If I see a deal in a store I can look quick in my errand book and see if I bought it or anything like it.
-I also keep my gift closet money there so I know where it is at all times.
-Don’t panic, it’s not a large amount.
-Just $20.
-So you don’t have to worry too much about anyone stealing it.
+If I see a deal in a store, I can look quick in my errand book and see if I bought it or anything like it.
+I also keep my gift closet money there, so I know where it is at all times.
+Don’t panic, it’s not a significant amount.
+Just $20 or so.
+Enough to grab a deal but not so much that you need to worry about losing it.

 Random gifts for unexpected events.